|

 November, 2003, which was a Finalist for the Independent

-Publisher Book Award in 2004, and was named in national
+Publisher Book Award, and was named in national

 reviews as one of the best gay books of 2003.
 His